freepress/internet2016/_posts/blog/2016-02-03-candidates-internet-fact-check.md

 categories:
 - blog
 ---
-<h3>People are asking the candidates intelligent questions about the Internet.
-If only the candidates' answers were as smart.</h3>

 I've got some good news and some bad news.

 The good news is that presidential candidates are starting to talk about Internet issues.